Puneeth-n/epazote/README.md

     2. status
     3. header

 The reason for this order is related to performance, at the end we want to monitor/supervise the services in an efficient way avoiding to waste extra resources, in must cases only the HTTP Headers are enough to take an action, therefore we don't need to read the full body page, because of this if no ``body`` is defined, **Epazote** will only read the Headers saving with this time and process time.

 ### services - expect - if_not
 ``if_not`` is a block with an action of what to do it we don't get what we where expecting (``expect``).
 See services - Actions

+### services - if_status  & if_header
+There maybe cases in where third-party dependencies are down and because of this your application could not be working properly, for this cases the ``if_status`` and ``if_header`` could be useful.

+For example if the database is your application could start responding an status code 500 or either a custom header and based on does values take execute an
+action:

+The format for ``if_status`` is a key-pair where key is an int representing an HTTP status code, and the value an Action option

+The format for ``if_header`` is a key-pair where key is a string of something you could relate/match and has in other if_X conditions, value is an Action.

+This are the only ``if's`` and the order of execution:
+ 1. if_status
+ 2. if_header
+ 3. if_not

+This means that if a service uses ``if_status`` and ``if_not``, it will evaluate first the ``if_status`` and execute an Action if required, in case an ``if_status`` and ``if_header`` are set, same applies, first is evaluated ``if_status``, then ``if_header`` and last ``if_not``.

 ## services - Actions
 An Action has tree options: